 Older Than They Look: She's 35, but looks like a young woman.
 This is a side-effect of being infected by a dormant Aletheia.
 When Aletheia activates, her old appearance comes back with a vengeance, making her look far older than she is.

 Rapid Aging: When the dormant Aletheia in her body is awakened, she suddenly shrivels into an old woman.
 After she is operated on, she returns to her youthful appearance

 One of Trauma Center: New Blood's two protagonists.
 Followed Markus Vaughn to Alaska to learn the Healing Touch.
 She eventually masters a Healing Touch that prevents the patient's vitals from changing for a period of time.

 Red Herring: He acts like such a jerk the player will probably assume he's up to no good and is going to screw someone over.
 Then it turns out later on that he's the one who gets victimized, and he has to be treated for skin burns after being attacked.

-Fake Ultimate Hero: He unveils his Healing Touch (slow-time flavor) to much fanfare, but it appears to be rather weak - he can't sustain it for long, and it's implied Markus's is much more effective.
+Fake Ultimate Hero: He unveils his Healing Touch (slow-time flavor) to much fanfare, but it appears to be rather weak - he can't sustain it for long, he passes out foaming if he does use it for too long, and it's implied Markus's is much more effective.